(2419 House floor votes analyzed β so far...)

 Author: Mark Wright

-π Details π View Bill on Legislature WebsiteLast Action: Read by title, under the rules, referred to the Committee on Transportation, Highways and Public Works.
+π Details π View Bill on Legislature WebsiteLast Action: Read by title, recommitted to the Committee on Commerce.

 Author: Mark Wright

-π Details π View Bill on Legislature WebsiteLast Action: Read by title, under the rules, referred to the Committee on Appropriations.
+π Details π View Bill on Legislature WebsiteLast Action: Rules suspended.
+Read by title, passed by a vote of 38 yeas and 0 nays, and ordered returned to the House.
+Motion to reconsider tabled.

 Author: Mark Wright